gruntjs/grunt-docs/Roadmap.md

 ## grunt 0.5

 1. Tasks as npm modules that can be required and run independent of any task runner (if you want to manually build a compliant config object to execute it).
 Can pipe data between multiple tasks (think coffescript transpilation + uglify in a single step).
 All task output emitted as events.
-See: http://github.com/tkellen/node-task
+See: https://github.com/tkellen/node-task

-2. A library for glob expansion that handles arrays of globs, negation, etc. See http://github.com/cowboy/globtastic
+2. A library for glob expansion that handles arrays of globs, negation, etc. See https://github.com/cowboy/node-globule

 3. A library for parsing configurations (merge options, template expansion, glob expansion (using lib from item #2) from the current Gruntfile format, into a valid form for running node-task compliant modules.
 Will support user-defined middleware for controlling config output.
-See: http://github.com/cowboy/configthing

 3. A task runner which uses config parsing library from item #3 to execute node-task compatible modules (can be used programmatically, or via cli).
 Supports defining "alias" tasks which compile a set of tasks which can be run in parallel  See: http://github.com/gruntjs/grunt

 4. A logger to listen to events and output them to the console.
 Deals with stderr/stdout, or Grunt itself has this built in.
-See: http://github.com/gruntjs/grunt-logger
+See: https://github.com/cowboy/node-prolog

 **0.5 Gruntfile Ideas**
 ```js